 #2.
 Guest blog like a pro

-Meaning the rest of the time bloggers prefer to make their blog the central hub for valuable information and awesome content.
+Meaning the rest of the time bloggers prefer to make their blog the central hub for valuable information and great content.

-Its definitely harder to get the results you want from guest blogging as far as SEO and backlinks is concerned, but it can still work effectively to some degree.
+It’s probably much harder to get the results you want from guest blogging as far as SEO and backlinks are concerned these days, however, it can still work effectively to some degree.

-It’s your opportunity to tap into a new audience network and share your knowledge, expertise and experiences.
+It’s your opportunity to tap into a brand new audience network and share your knowledge, expertise, and experiences.

 So how and where do you even start with guest blogging?

-Well if you’ve never done this before, to begin I would recommend you start following a few blogs.
-Here are some other tips and pointers to keep in mind:
+Well, if you’ve never done guest blogging before, to begin, I would recommend you start following a few blogs in your niche or industry.

 - Connect and establish a relationship with the blog author and other readers of the blog, that’s very important.

 - Follow the blog author on all social media outlets.

 - Frequently share the author’s content on your own social network profiles.